housecurve/housecurve.github.io/FAQ.md

 This can also happen when one speaker is playing much louder than the rest of the audio system (ex: subwoofer that's too loud).
 Try changing the stimulus to pink noise by going to **Setup**.
 Pink noise measurements are more likely to succeed and can be used to diagnose if this is the issue (look for large swings in measurement).

 ### So, when is HouseCurve-2.0 coming out?
 Very soon, it will add tools for speaker time alignment, such as phase and group delay plots and the ability to measure subwoofers.
+It also adds measurement undo, plot zooming and coherence blanking.

 ### Where do I send questions or suggestions?
 Please send an email to [HouseCurve support](mailto:support@housecurve.com).